Platform

 • Seattle & Minneapolis: Used value capture districts (similar to TIF) around transit corridors to reinvest in the light rail system.

-The RTC's own studies and surveys confirm that Clark County residents overwhelmingly support rail transit.
+The RTC's own studies and surveys (such as the Southern Nevada Strong survey in 2019 on Maryland Parkway) confirm that Clark County residents overwhelmingly support rail transit.
 Clark County has a $15 billion annual budget.
 The question isn't whether we can afford this investment, but whether we can afford not to.
-This is not just about a transportation issue - it is about an economic development issue.
+This is not simply a transportation issue, it is an economic development issue.

-We cannot do economic development and continue to grow to 3 million people by 2045 without a robust public transit network system like a regional trail system.
-Here in Southern Nevada, people are avoiding going downtown and the Strip because of traffic congestion.
+We cannot do economic development and continue to grow to 3 million people by 2045 without a robust public transit network system like a regional rail system.
+We don’t want to become LA 2.0.
+Here in Southern Nevada, locals are avoiding visiting our arts district, downtown, and the Strip because of traffic congestion and difficulty and expense with parking.

 We are not the only city in the country that can host conventions, concerts, and sports games.
-Other cities like Phoenix can do all of the above and they have a regional rail system that connects all of these economic hubs, their universities, libraries, stadiums, hospitals, and airports.
+Other peer regions like Phoenix can do all of the above and they have a regional rail system that connects all of these economic hubs, their universities, libraries, stadiums, hospitals, and airports.

-And a regional rail system can improve connectivity among employees, customers and businesses, bringing people to jobs, and creating more economic development and real estate development activities along transit hubs.
-It creates jobs not only during its construction period and operation, but also creates long term positive economic impact to attract more businesses and investments to our state.
-Southern Nevada is competing with other regionals like Phoenix and Denver to attract young, good talent and companies in different industries.
+A regional rail system can improve connectivity among employees, customers and businesses by bringing people to jobs, and creating more spaces for business activity along transit hubs.
+It creates construction jobs as well as provides long term positive economic impact to attract more businesses and investment to our region.
+Southern Nevada is competing with other regions like Phoenix and Denver to attract young, good talent and companies in different industries.
 We need to have a regional rail network to maintain our economic competitiveness.

 Minja will also scale up efforts to expand RTC’s existing Complete Street and Multimodal Transit Program, add shade and improve lighting at bus stops, and expand more express buses like Centennial Express that connect the top destinations.
 Minja will advocate for the RTC to add express buses to connect Southwest to the airport, the Strip, Allegiant Stadium, UNLV, and Downtown LV.

-Whether you drive, take the bus, bike, or walk, you should be able to get where you need to go safely and efficiently.
+Whether you drive, take the bus, bike, or walk, you should be able to get where you need to go safely and efficiently regardless of age or ability.

 Transportation